 - College counseling and placement to select schools for skiing

-- Student and alumni achievements at the top level of sport to professional careers
+- Student and alumni achievements at the top level of the sport

 Olympic Experienced Leadership